atomist-skills/eslint-skill/INFO.md

-Fix problems in your JavaScript and TypeScript code, get pull requests

----

-# Find Problems

-ESLint statically analyzes your code to quickly find problems.
-ESLint is built into most text editors and you can run ESLint as part of your continuous integration pipeline.
-This skill will run every time new commits are pushed to your repositories.

-# Fix Automatically

-Many problems ESLint finds can be automatically fixed.
-ESLint fixes are syntax-aware so you won't experience errors introduced by traditional find-and-replace algorithms.
-This skill can optionally fix linting errors via pull request or direct commits.

----

 The ESLint skill runs `[eslint](https://eslint.org/)` on new pushes to your repositories.
 Use the linting configuration of your choice and apply it to as many repositories as you like in one quick step.
 Opt to get fixes as pull requests, branch commits, or simply as linting error checks.

 Atomist runs the linting for you, so there's no need to set up an environment.
 It works alongside your continuous integration, and you get fine control over which branches get linted.